Libyan National Army: Name

 In November 2019, the United Nations Panel of Experts on Libya established under United Nations Security Council Resolution 1973 started using the name Haftar Armed Forces (HAF) to replace the name Libyan National Army to refer to "all armed groups associated with Haftar".
 It also chose to use lower case regarding "brigades" and "battalions" in order to avoid giving them "the legitimacy of being a formed military unit of a government".

 Allies

-Haftar and the LNA is de facto backed by the governments of Egypt, Israel and the United Arab Emirates.France has also provided tacit backing for Haftars forces.
+Haftar and the LNA is de facto backed by the governments of Egypt, Russia and the United Arab Emirates.
+France has also provided tacit backing for Haftars forces.
 France carried out unprecedented air strikes by its Airforce on Chadian opposition fighters, which are LNA's biggest opponents.
-This resulted in a public dispute with Italy, which is supporting the Government of National Accord (GNA) in Tripolis.
+This resulted in a public dispute with Italy, which is supporting the Government of National Accord (GNA) in Tripoli.

 Russia is Haftar's most committed ally.
-In May 2020 the US Africa Command (AFRICOM) stated that Russia had deployed at least 14 MiG Planes to the country.
-The plans where supported by private military contractors of Wagner Group and supporting the LNA.
+In May 2020 the US Africa Command (AFRICOM) stated that Russia had deployed at least 14 MiG planes to the country.
+The plans were supported by private military contractors of Wagner Group and supporting the LNA.